astral-sh/ty/docs/reference/editor-settings.md

 A list of path to `ty` executables.

-The first executable in the list which is exists is used.
+The extension uses the first executable that exists.
 This setting takes precedence over the [`ty.importStrategy`](#importstrategy) setting.

 **Default value**: `[]`